wovo/hwcpp/docs/primer.md

 #include "hwcpp.hpp"
 ```

-The default way to specify which target is to put that information in
+The default way to specify which target is used
+is to put that information in
 the makefile, which passes it to the compiler as a command-line macro.
-The application includes "hwcpp.hpp", which turn includes
+The application just includes "hwcpp.hpp", which includes
 the appropriate target-specific parts of HwCpp.
+Alternatively, the application can include the target-specific HwCpp
+file directly.

 ```C++
 using target = hwcpp::target<>;